sbm-it/fibonacci/README.md

 #### 1. Full external, http://sbm-it.github.io/fibonacci.

-The first example, in [index.html](https://github.com/sbm-it/fibonacci/blob/gh-pages/index.html), makes no use of external code or even external frameworks.
-The integration with the app store is a link to it from the app icon image:
+The first example, in [index.html](https://github.com/sbm-it/fibonacci/blob/gh-pages/index.html), makes no use of external code and does not mandate any external frameworks (you can, as always, use your own).
+The integration with the app store relies on on communicating the URL to it from the app icon image:

 ```html
 <html>